NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsH.clean.rst

 | Location |  SMSQ/E                                                           |
 +----------+-------------------------------------------------------------------+

 This command allows you to access the various parameters which are contained in the header of the file attached to the specified channel (default #3).
 The command will set the supplied parameters to the required information.

 If the specified channel is not open to a file, then an Invalid Parameter error is reported.

-The information returned is as follows: lengthLength of the File accessFile Access Key type File Type dataspaceDataspace for Executable Files extraExtra Information
+The information returned is as follows:

+- length = Length of the File
+- access = File Access Key
+- type   = File Type
+- dataspace = Dataspace for Executable Files
+- extra = Extra Information

 **NOTE**